Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Golden Knights vs. Stars Betting Trends

-- In 54 games this season, Vegas and its opponent have combined for more than 5.5 goals.
+- In 54 of 93 matches this season, Vegas and its opponent have combined to finish above 5.5 goals.

-- The Golden Knights are 11-4 this season when listed as a moneyline favorite.
+- The Golden Knights are 11-4 when favored on the moneyline this season.

-- The Stars have been listed as the underdog seven times this season, and upset their opponent four times.

-- Dallas is 2-3 when it is the underdog by +105 or longer on the moneyline.
+- Dallas is 2-3 when it is underdogs of +105 or longer on the moneyline.

 Golden Knights Player Props